dysnix/solana-test/rpc-latency-bench/README.md

 # RPC latency benchmark

-This benchmark will make 20 sequential requests RPCFast endpoint and show latency for every request.
+This benchmark will make 20 sequential requests to Solana RPCFast test endpoint and display the latency for every request.

 ## Requirements